 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to future periods and so will not be recognized as an inflow of resources (revenue) until that time.
-The government-wide financial statements report deferred inflows of resources for the difference between expected and actual experience in the calculation of its net pension liability.
+The government-wide financial statements report deferred inflows of resources for the difference between projected and actual earnings on pension plan investments and the difference between expected and actual experience in the calculation of its net pension liability.